United States Office of Special Counsel: 2010s

-After Bloch's tenure, the agency's website was modified to make it clear that OSC viewed sexual orientation and gender discrimination as prohibited personnel practices: "OSC has jurisdiction over allegations of discrimination based on conduct that does not affect job performance, which includes sexual orientation discrimination.
+After Bloch's tenure, OSC's website was modified to make it clear that it views sexual orientation and gender discrimination as prohibited personnel practices: "OSC has jurisdiction over allegations of discrimination based on conduct that does not affect job performance, which includes sexual orientation discrimination.
 In certain cases, EEOC may also have jurisdiction over claims of sexual orientation discrimination, such as a claim of sexual stereotyping, i.e., discrimination for failing to conform to a gender stereotype."

-After becoming Special Counsel, Carolyn Lerner received plaudits during her tenure for intense activity, public response, and revitalization of the agency.
-She greatly expanded the agency's Alternative Dispute Resolution Unit.
-In fiscal year 2011, the number of successful mediations increased from 50 percent to 77 percent, and nearly 3.5 times the number of mediations yielded settlement.
+After becoming Special Counsel, Carolyn Lerner received plaudits for intense activity, public response, and revitalizing the agency.
+She greatly expanded its Alternative Dispute Resolution Unit.
+In Fiscal Year 2011, successful mediations increased from 50% to 77%, and mediations that yielded settlements increased by nearly 3.5 times.

-In July and October 2011, OSC requested and obtained stays from the MSPB in three whistleblower retaliation cases—those of David Butterfield of the Department of Homeland Security, Franz Gayl of the U.S. Marine Corps and Paul T. Hardy, a member of the U.S. Public Health Service.
-On a matter related to the case of Franz Gayl, OSC filed an amicus brief in October with the MSPB, arguing that the Board should afford greater due process protections to employees who are suspended without pay because of the suspension of a security clearance.
+In 2011, OSC requested and obtained stays from the MSPB in three whistleblower retaliation cases—those of David Butterfield of the Department of Homeland Security, Franz Gayl of the U.S. Marine Corps, and Paul T. Hardy, a member of the U.S. Public Health Service.
+In October, on a matter related to Gayl's case, OSC filed an amicus brief with the MSPB arguing that the Board should afford employees who are suspended without pay greater due process protections because of the suspension of a security clearance.
 Also in October, Lerner called for reform of the Hatch Act, which OSC is charged with enforcing.
 Lerner sent draft legislation to Congress, proposing changes in the enforcement structure, an end to the prohibition on state and local candidacies linked to federal funding, and other changes.
-These changes were largely accepted by Congress in the form of the Hatch Act Modernization Act, which became law on January 28, 2013.
+Congress largely accepted these changes in the form of the Hatch Act Modernization Act, which became law on January 28, 2013.
 It modified penalties under the Hatch Act to allow for disciplinary actions in addition to removal for federal employees and clarified the applicability to the District of Columbia of provisions that cover state and local governments.
-Additionally, it limited the prohibition on state and local employees running for elective office to employees whose salary is paid completely by federal loans or grants.
+It also limited the prohibition on state and local employees running for elective office to employees whose salary is paid completely by federal loans or grants.

-During this same period, the OSC released a report from its Disclosure Unit detailing the complaints of three U.S. Port Mortuary whistleblowers and the subsequent statutorily-required investigation by their agency, the U.S. Air Force.
+During this same period, the OSC released a report from its Disclosure Unit detailing the complaints of three U.S. Port Mortuary whistleblowers and the subsequent statutorily required investigation by their agency, the U.S. Air Force.
 The report, which included numerous accounts of the mishandling of remains of U.S. service members and their families, received considerable media and congressional attention.
-Subsequently, OSC reported to the U.S. Air Force that three mortuary supervisors had retaliated against the whistleblowers and should be disciplined.
+OSC subsequently reported to the Air Force that three mortuary supervisors had retaliated against the whistleblowers and should be disciplined.